rahil627/my-programming-stuff/langs/programming-languages.md

   - the syntax is among the most readable, and it shows by it's popularity and love from first-time programmers
     - although, it's just a preference... **i def prefer delimiters over whitespace delimiter**, and **i also prefer having my control statements with an ending delimiter**
       - there's also no real reason to limit to whitespace delimiting, as Haskell proves that it's possible to support both ways
+  - **pypy**, is an especially fast implmentation putting it at Lua speeds
   - Google, although, even they probably rewrote a lot of stuff in Go
     - also in Google fashion, they broke the language-compatibility for the v3 update
     - Google just sucks at long-term vision, design, and maintenance.